 Project team member

-Terika Harris is a PhD candidate in Math Education t at Teachers College, Columbia University in Mathematics Education.
+Terika Harris is a PhD candidate at Teachers College, Columbia University in Mathematics Education.
 Terika contributed to the NYCCRHP as a team member.

 Terika joined the NYCCRHP team as a program admin helping organize content for the website and workshops for teachers to engage with the project materials.